Anna Cristina Niceta Lloyd: Career

 As an account executive for Design Cuisine, Lloyd supported the Joint Committee on Inaugural Ceremonies in providing catering services for five presidential inaugurations, as well as numerous state luncheons, summits, and conferences in coordination with the Office of the Chief of Protocol.
-Most recently, she participated in the planning and execution of events for President Trump's inaugural celebrations.
+Most recently, she participated in the planning and execution of events for President Trump's 2017 inaugural celebrations.

 Personal

-Niceta Lloyd was married to Thomas Lloyd.
-The couple has two children.
-Thomas Lloyd is the son of Stacy Barcroft Lloyd Jr. and the grandson of Rachel Lambert Mellon.
+Niceta Lloyd was married to Thomas Lloyd, with whom she had two children.
+Thomas Lloyd is the grandson of Stacy Barcroft Lloyd Jr. and Rachel Lambert Mellon.
 Mellon was perhaps best known for helping to redesign the White House Rose Garden with Jacqueline Kennedy in the early 1960s.
-The Lloyds divorced in 2021, and in 2022, the Maryland Court of Special Appeals upheld a post-nuptial provision awarding Niceta Lloyd $7 million if Thomas committed adultery.
+The Lloyds divorced in 2021.